Report officials who abuse your rights - Ghanaians urged

 It is under the implementation of the United States Agency for International Development (USAID) funded Justice Sector Support Activity (JSSA).

-The ADR practitioner said unethical behaviour of some officials obstructs smooth justice delivery leading to the miscarriage of justice.
+The ADR practitioner said unethical behavior of some officials obstructs smooth justice delivery leading to the miscarriage of justice.

 He entreated the public not to renege on reporting these uncouth officials to appropriate authorities for them to be dealt with.